-(a) Journalists will be paid shift penalty payments in accordance with Table 2 provided that the maximum rate of pay for calculation of payments will be the rate of \$50,543 per annum.
+(a) Journalists will be paid shift penalty payments in accordance with Table 2 provided that the maximum rate of pay for calculation of payments will be the rate of \$51,750 per annum.

-Table 2 - Shift penalty payments - Journalists
+Table 2-Shift penalty payments-Journalists

 Ordinary duty on Saturday 50% additional to the ordinary rate of pay Ordinary duty on Sunday 100% per cent additional to the ordinary rate of pay Ordinary duty on Monday to Friday, any part of which falls between the hours of 7.30 p.m. and 7.30 a.m.
-Ordinary duty for at least four weeks on a shift, falling wholly within the hours of 7.30 p.m. and 7.30 a.m.
+15% for the whole shift additional to the ordinary rate of pay Ordinary duty for at least four weeks on a shift, falling wholly within the hours of 7.30 p.m. and 7.30 a.m. additional 30% of salary for each shift during that period rusic e simile penarej pujments Ordinary duty on Saturday 50% additional to the ordinary rate of pay Ordinary duty on Sunday 100% per cent additional to the ordinary rate of pay Ordinary duty on Monday to Friday, any part of which falls between the hours of 6.00 p.m. and 6.30 a.m.
+15% for the whole shift additional to the ordinary rate of pay Ordinary duty for at least four weeks on a shift, falling wholly within the hours of 6.00 p.m. and 6.30 a.m. additional 30% of salary for each shift during that period

-(b) All shift workers, except Journalists, will be paid shift penalty payments according to Table 3.
+(b) All shiftworkers, except Journalists, will be paid shift penalty payments according to Table 3.

-Table 3 - Shift penalty payments - non Journalists
+Table 3-Shift penalty payments-non Journalists